hanmei5191/Grubaugh2019_reanalysis_MinION/README.md

 In ["start_from_variants"](), the variants tables contain two colomns—ForwardVariantCov and ReverseVariantCov, and the strand bias is calculated using the following equation:
 StrandAF = pmin(ForwardVariantCov, ReverseVariantCov) / pmax(ForwardVariantCov, ReverseVariantCov).

-We found this calculation disturbing because it does not incorporate ForwardRefCov, ReverseRefCov.
+We found this calculation possibly inaccurate because it does not incorporate ForwardRefCov and ReverseRefCov.
 [Guo2012](The effect of strand bias in Illumina short-read sequencing data) described three ways to calculate strand bias.
 We decided to adapt these three methods to re-calcualte the strand bias.
 However, since ForwardRefCov and ReverseRefCov are not present in the three variants tables in ["start_from_variants"]().
 We need to generate new variants tables by starting the bam files.
 This is the reason why we have the second folder ["start_from_trimmed.sorted.bam"]() included in this repo.

 2. The second folder ["start_from_trimmed.sorted.bam"]() starts from the three trimmed.sorted.bam files taken from [Nicholas J. Loman](https://github.com/nickloman/zika-isnv).
 These are:
 - "BC01.trimmed.sorted.bam"
 - "BC02.trimmed.sorted.bam"
 - "BC03.trimmed.sorted.bam"

+We modified the python script scripts/freqs.py by [Nicholas J. Loman](https://github.com/nickloman/zika-isnv) to generate variants tables containing three more columns—RefCov, ForwardRefCov, and ReverseRefCov.
+These codes are:
+- at line 46:
+print ("Pos\tQual\tFreq\tRef\tBase\tUngappedCoverage\tTotalCoverage\tVariantCov\tForwardVariantCov\tReverseVariantCov")
+->
+print ("Pos\tQual\tFreq\tRef\tBase\tUngappedCoverage\tTotalCoverage\tVariantCov\tForwardVariantCov\tReverseVariantCov\tRefCov\tForwardRefCov\tReverseRefCov")